James Bundy

-James Bundy (born May 8, 1959 in Boston, Massachusetts) is an American theatre director and teacher who has served in the dual roles of Dean of Yale School of Drama and Artistic Director of Yale Repertory Theatre since 2002.
+James Bundy (born May 8, 1959 in Boston, Massachusetts) is an American theatre director and teacher who has served as Dean of Yale School of Drama and Artistic Director of Yale Repertory Theatre since 2002.

-Education
+Biography

+Early life

+Bundy was born in Boston in 1959, one of four children of McGeorge Bundy and Mary Bundy.
+As an actor, Bundy made his theatrical debut playing Santa Claus in a school Christmas pageant in the first grade.
 Bundy attended Groton School and received his AB in English and American Literature from Harvard College in 1981.
 He studied acting at the London Academy of Music and Dramatic Art, 1981-1984, and received his MFA in directing from Yale School of Drama in 1995.

 Career

-As an actor, Bundy made his theatrical debut playing Santa Claus in a school Christmas pageant in the first grade.
-He worked professionally as an actor from 1984–89, appearing in productions at Magic Theatre, Woodminster Summer Musicals, San Jose Repertory Theatre, Music Hall Theater in San Francisco, Berkeley Repertory Theatre, and Oregon Shakespeare Festival.
+Bundy worked professionally as an actor from 1984–89, appearing in productions at Magic Theatre, Woodminster Summer Musicals, San Jose Repertory Theatre, Music Hall Theater in San Francisco, Berkeley Repertory Theatre, and Oregon Shakespeare Festival.